-Solano County Housing Authority is a Public Housing Agency in Vacaville, California that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Solano County Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Moving to Work programs.

 Solano County Housing Authority Section 8 Housing Choice Voucher program is managed by the Vacaville Housing Authority.
 Waiting list information can be found here.

-As of the most recent VMS report, Solano County Housing Authority manages 254 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Solano County Housing Authority manages 226 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 4% having issued approximately 65 vouchers in the past year.
 The average voucher holder has received housing benefits for 10 years0 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 89 months on the waiting list1.